Cheryl has a Bachelor degree from The Sure Foundation Theological Institute and is the founder of two outreach ministries.

 In Luke chapter one verse 28, the angel Gabrielle told Mary that she was blessed and highly favored because she had been chosen as the mother of the Christ Child.
 There is not another woman on earth who has had a similar honor, so quoting this verse, in my opinion, would not be hearing the Spirit because it was intended for one woman only.
 Now, let me add that you may indeed have a specific situation in your life where you were blessed and highly favored by the Lord.
 This is different than simply saying it every day like a mantra.

 Today church folk fill Facebook with meaningless phrases such as "Look at God," "Won't He do it," and “God got this.”
 When someone dies most everyone now posts that they got their wings.
-I cannot prove that people don't get wings when they die but I do not know of a scripture that indicates they do.

 Mark 12:25 does say: When the dead rise, they will neither marry nor be given in marriage; they will be like the angels in heaven.
 Some theologians say this indicates that when we die we will have spiritual bodies like angels but does not indicate wings.